RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

 ---

 # Cleaning Open Street Maps
 What is the most common street name in Australia?
-This is question I wondered after seeing a __[Washington Post article](https://www.washingtonpost.com/blogs/govbeat/wp/2015/03/06/these-are-the-most-popular-street-names-in-every-state/)__ on the most common street name in America.
-What really got me is all the plant names - Cedar, Oak, and Aspen etc., and I thought - we don't do that in Australia - do we?.
+This is what I wondered after seeing a __[Washington Post article](https://www.washingtonpost.com/blogs/govbeat/wp/2015/03/06/these-are-the-most-popular-street-names-in-every-state/)__ on the most common street name in America.
+What really got me is all the plant names - Cedar, Oak, and Aspen etc., and I thought - we don't do that in Australia - do we?

-So I set out to find out.
-Sure there are __[articles](https://www.realestate.com.au/news/weird-and-common-australian-street-names/)__ out there that list the common streets in Australia, but where is the fun in that?
+So I went down a fairly windy road to find out.
+Sure, there are __[articles](https://www.realestate.com.au/news/weird-and-common-australian-street-names/)__ out there that list the common streets in Australia, but where is the fun in that?

 When I started this project the __[Geocoded National Address File (G-NAF)](https://data.gov.au/dataset/geocoded-national-address-file-g-naf)__ wasn't yet available.
 I can't exactly remember what other soures of data I was looked at, but Open Street MAP (OSM) was the easiest to get hold of, so I used that.
 It also had the benefit that if I ever wanted to do this analysis on any other country the data would be available.

 ## Cleaning OSM data
 To start off with, I am just considering Sydney - Australia is just too big.
-Testing different ideas would take forever.
+It is much quicker to test ideas on a small subset of Australia.
 And I live in Sydney and am familar with the streets.
 I should be able to notice any problems with my modelling.

-I got the data from __[metro extracts](https://mapzen.com/data/metro-extracts/)__ which is sadly shutting down at the end of January 2018.
+I got the data from __[Metro Extracts](https://mapzen.com/data/metro-extracts/)__ which is sadly shutting down at the end of January 2018.
 The geojson download gives you a folder of different files already divided up by map feature.

 ![File structue of Metro Maps geojson download](/assets/posts/cleaning_osm_files/metro_maps_files.png)

-Conveniently there is are three files deficated to the roads in Sydney.
-The two \gen files are generalised versions of the roads_gen file The roads_gen form  is a generalised version of the roads file - it incudes simplified coordinates.
+Conveniently, there are three files dedicated to the roads in Sydney.
+The two road_gen files are generalised versions of the roads_gen file.
+The roads_gen verions are generalised versions of the roads file - they incude simplified coordinates.

 ### Reading
 First I need to read in the data.
-To do this I'm using geopandas as it can handle the geometry data - the longitude and latitude.
-As a first round of basic cleaning I'm removing all streets that do not have a defined name and then changing the street name to all lower case
+To do this I'm using geopandas, as it can handle the geometry data - the longitude and latitude.
+As a first round of basic cleaning I'm removing all streets that do not have a defined name and then changing the street name to all lower case.

 ```python